-As a freelancer or sole proprietor, quarterly percentage tax is calculated by multiplying 3% of your quarterly gross income receipts.
-By “Gross Receipts”, this would mean all the earnings / revenues you have actually received from your client / business.
+Your quarterly percentage tax is calculated by multiplying 3% to your quarterly gross income receipts.
+By “Gross Receipts”, this would mean all the earnings or revenues you have actually received from your client/business.

 Sample computation of Percentage Tax Due and Payable

 Let’s say you’re running a consultancy business, earning less than 3M annually, and receive a quarterly income of P180,000.
 In that case, if you’ve opted for the quarterly percentage tax option (as reflected in your COR), then the calculation would be something like this:

 Percentage Tax Due = ₱180,000 x 3% Percentage Tax Due = ₱5,400

 Hence, P5,400 would be your total quarterly percentage tax payable.